Ar-Kareem/SAT_puzzle_solver/chapter24_inertia/README.md

 <img src="../images/inertia_unsolved.png" alt="Inertia unsolved" width="500">

 Code to utilize this package and solve the puzzle:

+(Note: there is a script that parses a screenshot of the board and outputs the below array that the solver uses.
+The script is called `parse_map.py`)
 ```python
 import numpy as np
 from . import solver